Watching Horror Movies During Pregnancy – Safe or Not?

 Will Watching Horror Movies When Pregnant Affect the Unborn Baby?

 The major and perhaps the only reason why watching a horror movie is discouraged during pregnancy is that it might cause stress to the mother.
 Stress in the expecting mother can cause hormonal changes in her body which, in turn, can affect the unborn child.
-Some of these problems may include the inability to concentrate or pay attention during childhood or being restless or getting freaked out very easily.
+Some of these problems may include the inability to concentrate or pay attention during childhood being restless or getting freaked out very easily.
 Too much stress, in rare cases, can also lead to premature delivery or stillbirth.
 The primary concern that needs to be addressed in this regard, however, is whether horror movies indeed can be so stressful to the mother.

 In simple words, if the mother is not comfortable watching a horror movie under normal circumstances, she should certainly avoid going for it while she is pregnant.
 However, if she enjoys it and finds it to be a pleasurable experience, it wouldn’t be harmful to the unborn baby in any way.
-In fact, this is true not only in case of a horror movie but also for any other genre of movie, or any other general stimulus for that matter.
+In fact, this is true not only in the case of a horror movie but also for any other genre of movie, or any other general stimulus for that matter.
 Anything that causes stress in the mother should be avoided during pregnancy.

 Things to Consider While Watching Scary Movies in Pregnancy